Satyampatil513/UCI-Heart-Disease-Prediction/README.md

 Code and relevant report submission for the software hackathon in AI/ML at IIT Ropar's ZEITGEIST.

 ### Overview
-Cardiovascular disease (CVD) is the leading cause of death worldwide.
+- Cardiovascular disease (CVD) is the leading cause of death worldwide.
 Early detection and accurate prediction of CVD can help prevent serious complications such as heart attacks and strokes.

-We have  develop a machine learning model that can predict the likelihood of a heart patient experiencing a heart attack.
+- We have developed a machine learning model that can predict the likelihood of a heart patient experiencing a heart attack.

-The developed machine learning model is evaluated using appropriate performance metrics, such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic (ROC) curve.
+- The developed machine learning model is evaluated using appropriate performance metrics, such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic (ROC) curve.

-The model is able to take in a set of input features for a given patient and output a probability or score indicating the likelihood of a heart attack occurring within a specific time frame.
+- The model is able to take in a set of input features for a given patient and output a probability or score indicating the likelihood of a heart attack occurring within a specific time frame.

 ### Dataset
-The **dataset.csv** dataset from UCI contains various features related to the health of individuals.
+- The **dataset.csv** dataset from UCI contains various features related to the health of individuals.
 The dataset has a total of 303 instances, with 13 input features including age, sex, chest pain type, resting blood pressure, serum cholesterol level, fasting blood sugar level, electrocardiographic results, maximum heart rate achieved, exercise-induced angina, ST depression induced by exercise relative to rest, slope of the peak exercise ST segment, number of major vessels colored by fluoroscopy, and thallium stress test results.

-The target attribute of the dataset is "num," where the dataset is classified into 5 classes, namely 0, 1, 2, 3, and 4, based on the severity of getting heart disease.
+- The target attribute of the dataset is "num," where the dataset is classified into 5 classes, namely 0, 1, 2, 3, and 4, based on the severity of getting heart disease.
 However, since the size of the dataset is not large enough to cluster data into 5 classes with good accuracy, it has been converted into binary classification 0 and 1, indicating the absence or presence of heart disease, respectively.

-The source of the dataset is the [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/heart+Disease).
+- The source of the dataset is the [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/heart+Disease).

 *We have provided the updated dataset for reference which is a combination of the datasets referenced above.*